Degree Ceremony Frequently Asked Questions

 Q: How many guest tickets to the degree ceremony can I have and is there a dress code for guests?

-A: Each graduand is automatically allocated three guest tickets to the degree ceremony.
-Unfortunately, due to the restrictions of the building, the University cannot offer more than 3 guest tickets per graduand for the Sheldonian Theatre.
-Guests who are unable to attend in person will be able to watch the ceremony live via the University's streaming service (http://new.livestream.com/oxevents); a DVD of the ceremony will also be available to purchase from the University's online gift shop (http://www.oxforduniversitystores.co.uk) after the ceremony.
-There is no formal dress code, however most guests dress for a formal occasion.
+A: Each graduand is automatically allocated two guest tickets to the degree ceremony.
+Unfortunately, due to the restrictions of the venue, the University cannot offer more than two guest tickets per graduand for the Sheldonian Theatre.
+Guests who are unable to attend in person will be able to watch the ceremony live via the University's streaming service; a DVD of the ceremony will also be available to purchase from the University's online gift shop after the ceremony.
+There is no formal dress code.
+However, most guests dress for a formal occasion.

 Q: Is it possible to obtain extra guest tickets to the degree ceremony?